abhinavnatarajan/abhinavnatarajan-site/content/curiosities/_index.md

 ---
 title: Curiosities
-summary: This is a list of things on the internet that I find interesting.
+summary: This is a list of things that I find interesting.

 # Optional header image (relative to `assets/media/` folder).
 header: